-- 2 Candidates will be provided with a combined question/answer book. - Write the "Candidate Number" in the space provided on the front page of the question/answer book. - 4 For each question, write the answer that represents the best answer to the question. - Write the answer to the MCQ question in (A), (B), (C), (D), or (E) only in the space provided for each question. - 6 No extra paper will be given for MCQ questions. - 7 Candidates should answer all questions. - 8 Candidates may answer the questions in any order. - Write the answers clearly in black ink.
-If the examiners cannot read the candidate's writing they will not be able to give full credit for the candidate's knowledge. - 10 Amend mistakes carefully.
-Hand in the question/answer book to the invigilators at the end of the examination. - 11 Candidates should not leave the examination room 15 minutes from the end of the examination.
+- 2 Candidates will be provided with a question book and a structured Answer Sheet for Part I examination - 3 Candidates will be provided with a question/answer booklet and a structured Answer Sheet for MCQs for Part II examination. - 4 Write the "Candidate Number" in the space provided on the front page of the question/answer book and the structured Answer Sheet. - 5 For each question, write the answer that represents the best answer to the question. - 6 Mark the answer to the MCQ question in (A), (B), (C), (D), or (E) only on the structured Answer Sheet. - 7 No extra paper will be given for MCQ questions. - 8 Candidates should answer all questions. - 9 Candidates may answer the questions in any order. - 10 Write the answers clearly in black ink.
+If the examiners cannot read the candidate's writing they will not be able to give full credit for the candidate's knowledge. - 11 Amend mistakes carefully.
+Hand in the question/answer book, question book, structured Answer Sheet and any draft paper used to the invigilators at the end of the examination. - 12 Candidates should not leave the examination room 15 minutes from the end of the examination.
 Candidates should remain seated at the end of the examination until the invigilators have collected all the question/answer books and announced that candidates can leave the examination room.